Cyril-Aubry/llm_query_doc_analyser/Project Development Checklist.md

 - [V] Clean-up records database fields, deleting unused and moving some to the adequate tables
 - [V] Add a unique constraint on the DOI field of the research_articles table
 - [V] Implemented IntegrityError catch and notification of skipped import for user
-- [V] Added an import_datetime for each record importation
+- [V] Added an import_datetime and enrichment datetime for each record importation and enrichment
+- [V] Excluded enrichment of records having a enrichment_datetime value
+- []

 ---